A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Experiments

 \subsubsection{Visualization of Failure Cases}

-As shown in Fig. \ref{Fig13}, SD-AANet still fails to segment some targets because the target size is too small or the target is very similar to the background.
+As shown in Fig. \ref{Fig12}, SD-AANet still fails to segment some targets because the target size is too small or the target is very similar to the background.
 The first column is support image and its ground truth, and the next two columns are query image and its ground truth respectively.
 The fourth column is attention map produced by SAAM and the last column is prediction of SD-AANet.

 We can see in the first row that the target is a bird of very small size, and there are great differences between support object and query target.
 In second row, the bottle is very similar to the flower which is hard to discriminate.
-So SD-AANet still not enough to deal with extremely difficult samples.